How can an exercise be considered “the best” movement for fat loss and muscle gain, and also be avoided by many of the world’s smartest trainers?

 The Problem: Collapsing Knees

-This is pretty self explanatory.
-Watch your knees as you squat.
+Next time you squat when holding a weight, have someone take a video or watch your knees in the mirror.
+How much are your knees (or one knee) caving inwards?
 A little bit of movement can be OK.
-But if one knee looks like it wants to kiss the other (or both knees are making the move), it’s time to fix the issue and prevent a serious injury before it happens.
+But, if one knee looks like it wants to kiss the other (or both knees are making the move), it’s time to fix the issue and prevent a serious injury before it happens.

-Squat Like a Pro: This could be a technique flaw, mobility issue or a weakness.
-The walls squat is simple way to test if this is an issue (without needing weight).
+The wall squat is a simple way to test if this is an issue (without needing weight).
 Stand facing a wall with your feet about 6 inches away.
 Squat as far as you can.
-You will immediately see if your hips, ankles and upper back have any mobility issues and you’ll notice how your knees track.
+You will immediately see if your hips, ankles, and upper back have any mobility issues and you’ll notice how your knees track.

-If this is an problem, shift to Goblet squats, making sure you go as deep as possible, while keeping your lats and core braced and forcing your knees knees out.
+If this is a problem, shift to Goblet squats, making sure you go as deep as possible, while keeping your lats and core braced and forcing your knees out.
 This will provide dynamic mobilization of your hips.

 Warning: this probably won’t be enough to fix the issue.
 Strengthening your glutes will help you keep your knees out during squats.
 Glute bridges and barbell hip thrusts will be your primary focus for your glutes, which are your primary hip abductors and will reduce the weakness causing the collapse.

 If you are not inhaling (deep breath in) as you move down into the squat and exhaling as you drive up and out of the hole, you’re not taking advantage of intra-abdominal pressure (IUP).
 This, along with the bracing of your torso, is your natural lifting belt.

 The Squat Fix: Before each rep, take a big breath and brace your torso.
 Then, squat down, pause, and as you come up, exhale forcibly through pursed lips at the most challenging portion of the lift.
 This tension and bracing will help keep you safe and injury-free.